PluMGMK/hmidrv_hdaudio/README.md

 * Implement support for volume control of CD Audio even when the drive doesn't have built-in audio capability
 * Implement support for four-channel CDs (playing two channels, which can be selected by running applications)
 * Write a detector (for `HMIDET.386`) to complement the driver
+* [MAYBE] find something using FlashTek and use it to test the driver
 * [MAYBE] implement support for pre-emphasis in CD Audio
 * [MAYBE] make 8-bit and mono versions